tonkabits/kashable/readme.md

 ## About KASHABLE

-kashable is a web point of sale starter build with laravel, vue js and tailwindcss.
+kashable is a web POS starter build with laravel, vue js and tailwindcss.

 - [Laravel](https://laravel.com/).